vieko/create-sessions-dir/templates/sessions/README.md

 ## Slash Commands

-This setup includes three slash commands for Claude Code:
+This setup includes four slash commands for Claude Code:

 ### `/start-session`
 Reads your session context and gets you oriented.
 Claude will: